nohkumado/scalar_xlp_titan_extruder_holder/README.md

-# scala xlp titan extruder holder
+# scalar xlp titan extruder holder
 a mount option for the titan extruder on a scalar xlp

 Since the proposed mount options for the titan extruder on a Scalar